Youth in Worship

-Although some of the vocabulary and concepts may be best understood by children ten years of age and older, there are many parts of Kids in the Divine Service which can be understood, experienced and appreciated by younger children.
-No matter what age child may read (or be read to from) Kids in the Divine Service, parents should be encouraged to work through these bulletin inserts with their children and answer questions as they arise.
-Parents will probably learn something, too!
+Although some of the vocabulary and concepts may be best understood by children 10 years of age and older, there are many parts of Kids in the Divine Service which can be understood, experienced and appreciated by younger children.

 How does this work?

 Kids in the Divine Service is distributed as reproducible masters for congregational use.
-Congregations purchasing a copy of Kids in the Divine Service receive permission to make as many copies as are needed for use within the congregation.
+Congregations purchasing a Kids in the Divine Service kit receive permission to make as many copies as are needed for use within the congregation.

 The page, "What is Kids in the Divine Service all about?" can be photocopied on the back of each Kids in the Divine Service bulletin insert or excerpted as an announcement in the main bulletin.

-Kids in the Divine Service may be distributed for congregational use in a variety of ways:
+Kids in the Divine Service may be distributed for congregational use in a variety of ways, including:

-We pray that Kids in the Divine Service will be a blessing to you and your congregation!
+We pray Kids in the Divine Service will be a blessing to you and your congregation.